Shreedhar73/List_ME/README.md

               On Tapping Each Items: Routes to User Detail Page:
               User Details Page Contains some generic info and two buttons :
-                    Albums: (On Click Routes to List of Albums Page) Posts :: Routes to Post List page(where post are on userID Basis)
+                    Albums: (On Click Routes to List of Albums Page)
+                    Images: Are Shown in Carousel , can be swipped infinitely, swpie down to dismiss and zoom in and out Posts :: Routes to Post List page(where post are on userID Basis)

         #ToDO: